two people shaking hands in agreement

 • Access to liquid capital

 Perhaps the most important benefit of sale-leaseback in commercial real estate is that it can free up your liquid capital.
-You can then apply this to new projects, expanding your business, and investing in staff or equipment that can give you the competitive edge.
+You can then apply this to new projects, expanding your business, and investing in equipment or staff that can give you a competitive edge.
 It can also reduce your reliance on external investors or funding providers who would otherwise require a percentage of profits or may influence your business in exchange for capital.
 In essence, it can help you to maintain not just your liquidity but also your independence.

 • Reduction of debts